jenkinsci/pull-request-monitoring-plugin/README.md

     ```

 The dashboard will be added to each build, which corresponds to a pull request.
-Now you are able to add plugins to the dashboard, change the layout or remove it again.
+Now you are able to add portlets to the dashboard, change the layout or remove it again.
 The configuration will be saved for each project per user.
 If you want to save the configuration permanently,
 it is best to copy and paste it into the Jenkinsfile and overwrite the default dashboard and use a custom dashboard.

+> 💤 **Default Portlets for Dashboard**:
+>
+> Since version 1.6.0, the portlets can decide whether they should be displayed by default or not in the
+> user dashboard.
+The functionality for this is not yet given and the flag is ignored, but the API for it is
+> already prepared.

 #### Custom Dashboard